Thursday, July 24, 2014

 Fall 2014.

 A gorgeous portrait of an Italian family living on a farm in Tuscany.
-They are having a hard time because their production of honey is in danger due to the extinction of bees from pesticides.
+They are having a hard time because their honey production is in danger due to bee population declines caused by pesticides.

 Gelsomina is the 12-year-old who leads the family in the daily work until one day, a TV show competition comes to town and changes their lives at the end of that magical summer.

-This year Grand Prix winner at Cannes received a 12-minute standing ovation and is a front runner to represent Italy at the Academy awards for what could possibly bring home an Oscar® for the country 2 years in a row.
-Italy is the country with the most wins in history in the category of best foreign film, with a total of 14.
+This year's Grand Prix winner at Cannes received a 12-minute standing ovation and is a frontrunner to represent Italy at the Academy Awards, potentially bringing home an Oscar® for the country 2 years in a row.
+Italy has the most wins in the best foreign film category, with 14.
 France comes second with 12 wins.

 9. The 100-Year-Old Man Who Climbed Out the Window and Disappeared